gamesbook/pyprototypr/docs/terminology.rst

 Display-orientated Terms
 ========================

+-  **hidden** - a list of locations, indicated by their row and column identifier, which should **not** be used for display - the rest are displayed as normal
--  **hidden** - a list of locations, indicated either by their sequence number (i.e. their position in the drawing order) or their row and column identifier which should **not** be used for display - the rest are displayed as normal
+-  **masked** - a list of locations, indicated by their sequence number (i.e. their position in the drawing order) which should **not** be used for display - the rest are displayed as normal
 -  **radii** - if given a value of `True` will cause the radii of a polygon to be shown
--  **shown** - a list of locations, indicated either by their sequence number (i.e. their position in the drawing order) or their row and column identifier which are the only ones that **must** be used for display - the rest are ignored
+-  **shown** - a list of locations, indicated by their row and column identifier which are the only ones that **must** be used for display - the rest are ignored
+-  **visible** - a list of locations, indicated by their sequence number (i.e. their position in the drawing order)  that **must** be used for display - the rest are ignored

 Miscellaneous Terms
 ===================